guzzle/guzzle/docs/request-options.rst

     Guzzle will automatically populate this value with your environment's ``NO_PROXY`` environment variable.
-However, when providing a ``proxy`` request option, it is up to your to provide the ``no`` value parsed from the ``NO_PROXY`` environment variable
+However, when providing a ``proxy`` request option, it is up to you to provide the ``no`` value parsed from the ``NO_PROXY`` environment variable
     (e.g., ``explode(',', getenv('NO_PROXY'))``).